llama-for3ver/bun-segfault-reprod/README.md

 # bun-segfault-reprod
-Steps to reprod:

-Install `my-dep`:
+# Setup

+- After cloning, install `my-dep`:
-`bun i` (to install from the tarball, not ./my-dep/)
+- `bun i` (to install from the tarball added in package.json, not ./my-dep/)

-`bun .` will print that it is unpatched.
+- `bun .` will run and print that it is unpatched.

-Now run `bun patch my-dep`
-Go into node_modules/my-dep and do whatever
+- Now run `bun patch my-dep`.
+Go into node_modules/my-dep and change something.
-Then run `bun patch --commit 'node_modules/my-dep'`
-It then crashes:
+- Then run `bun patch --commit 'node_modules/my-dep'` It then crashes:

 ```